The summer crowds are long gone.

 Snowmobiles are a Great Way to Explore Alaska

 They are many companies in Alaska that rent snowmobiles.
 They also offer day long and multi-day excursions.
-The excursions are a good bet if you're not familiar with driving
+The excursions are a good bet if you're not familiar with driving a snowmobile.
+The guides offer expert instruction on the safe use of the machines.

 If you choose to rent a snowmobile don't go out alone.
 Always let someone know where your group is going and when you are expected home.